Updated: Mar 26

 Combine the mixture well until it becomes a dough.
 You can do this by hand or a spatula.

-Once it becomes a dough, knead the dough inside the bowl until all the nooks and crannies of flour is kneaded into the dough, about 8 to 10 minutes.
+Once it becomes a dough, knead the dough inside the bowl until all the nooks and crannies of flour are kneaded into the dough, about 8 to 10 minutes.

 The dough should be smooth and tacky, but not sticky.
 It should pass the "window-pane" test.